cmoore1776/openssl/README.md

 # openssl

-openssl, running on Debian Bookworm and built from source.
+openssl, running on Debian Trixie and built from source.

 ## Usage